stargate/data-api/README.md

 # Stargate Docs API

-This project implements the stand-alone Docs API microservice for Stargate in version V3.
+This project implements the stand-alone JSON API microservice for Stargate.
-Docs API is an HTTP service that gives access to data stored in a Cassandra cluster using JSON Document based interface.
+JSON API is an HTTP service that gives access to data stored in a Cassandra cluster using a JSON Document based interface.

 Specifications and design documents for this service are defined in the [stargate/doc-api](https://github.com/stargate/doc-api) repository.

-The project depends on the [sgv2-quarkus-common](https://github.com/stargate/stargate/blob/main/apis/sgv2-quarkus-common) module, which provides common functionality used by all Stargate V2/V3 APIs.
+The project depends on the [sgv2-quarkus-common](https://github.com/stargate/stargate/blob/main/apis/sgv2-quarkus-common) module, which provides common functionality used by all Stargate V2 APIs.

-> **IMPORTANT:** This object is not open-source at the moment.
-Please keep the details confidential.

 ##### Table of Contents
 * [Concepts](#concepts)